 The #1 ingredient you will need to be a hot rod is a juicy controller.
 You will need a controller that can handle high voltages and has beefy mosfets (FETs) to handle high amps.
 In general, the more FETs the more powerful your controller.
 A FET is a Field Effect Transistor, its an on-off switch that sends power to the motor phases.
 Most motors have three phases, so FETs come in sets of 3.

-Basic controllers have 6 mosfets.
-You can get larger controllers all the way up to 18 mosfets if you are looking for freeway speed.
+Basic controllers have 6 FETs.
+You can get larger controllers all the way up to 18 FETs if you are looking for freeway speed (which will need lots of amps to overcome wind-resistance).
 Also the size and quality of the mosfet will determine how much amperage it can handle.
-It is worth paying a little extra to get authentic 4110 FETs, and if heat still proves to be a problem, consider swapping in the cooler-running 3077s (and adding a second air-fan).
-A 12-FET controller with 4110′s that will support a 48V-72V battery is proving to be very popular.
+It is worth paying a little extra to get authentic 4110 FETs, and if heat still proves to be a problem, consider swapping in the cooler-running 3077s (3077’s top out at a 60V battery, but they run about 25% cooler than 4110’s).
+A 12-FET controller with 4110’s that can adjust its Low-Voltage-Cutoff (LVC) to support a 48V-72V battery is proving to be very popular.

 What about the battery?

-Now you are getting into the thick of it.
+Now we are getting into the thick of it.
 The biggest limitation for hotrodding an E-bike is the battery.
-This is where you are going to start spending money, time and headaches.
+This is where you are going to start spending money, time, and headaches.

-If you want to upgrade the voltage you are putting into your hub motor via your controlller, you will also have to upgrade the battery to an appropriate voltage of battery.
+If you want to upgrade the voltage you are putting into your hub motor via your controller, you will also have to upgrade the pack to an appropriate voltage of battery.
 You always want to make sure that the voltage you want to run is compatible with your controller.
 A 48-volt battery will need a 48-volt controller.
-However if you invested in a hot rod infineon controller as mentioned above, many of these are flexible, and allow a voltage range, such as 24-72 volts.
+However if you invested in a hot rod infineon controller as mentioned above, many of these are flexible, and allow an input voltage range, such as 24-72 volts.

-But…if you are using Lithium…Lithium batteries are limited on how much amperage they can put out.
-If you bought a stock E-bike with a lithium battery, chances are it has a cheap low-amperage battery that will not be able to handle a hot rodded motor without either triggering the battery management system (BMS) and shutting itself off for its own protection, or drastically lowering your battery packs life.
+But…if you are using common Lithium-Ion…these batteries are limited on how much amperage they can put out.
+If you bought a stock E-bike with a lithium-ion battery, chances are it has a cheap low-amperage battery that will not be able to handle a hot rodded motor without either triggering the Battery Management System (BMS) and shutting itself off for its own protection, or drastically lowering your battery packs life.

 Now you may be starting to understand the pain of the E-bike hot-rodder.
 Building a fast E-bike is not cheap, and more than likely you are going to have to upgrade your battery.

 If you double the amount of battery you are using by adding an extra battery to your set up, you also double the amperage capacity of your pack.
-For example, lets imagine you have a 48 volt / 10-Ah size of battery, and it only has a 25-amp limit on what it can put out.
-When you add an extra battery pack and connect the two packs in parallel, not only do you double your E-bike’s range, you also double the amount of peak amperage the battery can put out to 50 amps.
-Not that to achieve this the two batteries need to be wired together.
+For example, lets imagine you have a 48 volt / 10-Ah size of battery, and it only has a 20-amp limit on what it can put out.
+When you add an extra battery pack and connect the two packs in parallel, not only do you double your E-bike’s range, you also double the amount of peak amperage the battery can put out to 40 amps.
+Note, that to achieve this the two batteries need to be wired together in Parallel.